stronk-dev/Tokyo-Night-Linux/README.md

 # Tokyo Night Linux theme

 This collection is aimed to make your Linux environment look like the vscode <a href="https://github.com/enkia/tokyo-night-vscode-theme">Tokyo Night</a> theme.
-This is currently still a WIP, as most of the configuration is based off of modifying existing themes.
+This is currently still a WIP, so expect colour  or unthemed applications.

 Although replacing your icon theme or cursor is not required, this theme goes well with the <a href="https://github.com/numixproject/numix-icon-theme">Numix</a> icon theme goes well with this theme.